spraphul/-/_posts/2017-09-18-initial-setup.md

 tags: []
 ---

 Hey guys, Its Praphul.
-Are you a Kanpurite?.
+Are you a Kanpurite?
 If Yes, You are at right site.
 I remained a student of class XI and XII from C.B.S.E board in Kanpur in Guru Nanak Public School.
 I also prepared there for IIT JEE in Kakadeo and I want to keep the memories of these three years ever alive.
 The